Historical partnership with Progetto Rwanda Onlus in empowering women and strengthening vulnerable communities in Rwanda

 & Rights

-The Associazione Progetto Rwanda Onlus was founded in 1998, a few years after the end of the Rwandan Genocide.
-Its aim is to carry out projects to protect the rights of children and young people and to empower women, thus contributing to the social, economic and cultural development of local communities.
+The Associazione Progetto Rwanda Onlus was founded in 1998, a few years after the end of the Rwandan Genocide, the tragedy that overwhelmed the country in 1994 and which saw the death of almost a million people.
+The aim of the association is to carry out projects for the protection of the rights of children and young people and for the empowerment of women, thus contributing to the social, economic and cultural development of local communities.

+Progetto Rwanda Onlus believes that education is one of the main factors for social change and self- development, particularly for young people living in poverty.
+Adequate education offers the opportunity for an improvement in living conditions in the medium and long term and helps to strengthen the economic and social structure of the country.
 The female unemployment rate in Africa averages around 45%, about twice as high as the male rate.
 The development of business-smart solutions is a key strategy to cope with an uncertain economic environment and to open up new opportunities for small entrepreneurs.
 Compared to the rest of the world, there are very few female-led enterprises in the region.
 This gap is due to many factors related to the business environment and socio-cultural barriers.
 However, in spite of its terrible recent history, Rwanda has experienced tremendous growth over the past nine years and has implemented key policies to counter increasing poverty.
 The involvement and success of women is crucial to the competitiveness of every economic sector.